 - Visitors to Indonesia, particularly to tourist locations such as Bali and Lombok, should be aware of the specific risks from crime, and from drink-spiking and consumption of alcohol adulterated with harmful substances such as methanol.
 Tourists may also be exposed to scams and credit card/ATM fraud.
 There has been an increase in reports of violent crime in Bali, including muggings in the Kuta area.
-Be aware of your surroundings and conscious of the potential risks of crime. (see under Crime for more information).
+Be aware of your surroundings and conscious of the potential risks of crime (see under Safety and security for more information).

 - Petty crime, such as opportunistic theft, is common in Indonesia.
 Thieves on motorcycles may snatch handbags and backpacks from pedestrians.
 Tourists may be exposed to scams and confidence tricks in Indonesia.
 Legal disputes are common regarding the purchase of real estate including land, houses, holiday clubs and time share schemes.

 - You should exercise normal beach safety behaviour and consider carefully the risks involved in using motorcycles, including licence and insurance issues (See under Local travel for more information).

 - Visitors should be aware that there is a risk of rabies throughout Indonesia, in particular Bali and Nias.
-See under Health for advice to Australians travelling to or resident in Indonesia.
+See under Health for more information.

 - We advise you to reconsider your need to travel to Central Sulawesi, Maluku, Papua and West Papua provinces where additional safety and security risks exist.

 - Since July 2009, there has been a series of violent attacks in the area around the Freeport Mine in Papua province.
 A number of these incidents have resulted in deaths, including of one Australian.
 Attacks were reported in the area in December 2013 and January 2014.
 Further such attacks could occur.
 Information indicates that attacks may be planned near the area of operation of the Freeport mine.

 - Be a smart traveller.
 Before heading overseas: